 Don’t rush the treatment selection process or allow others to rush you.

-You take the lead.
-Learn about the disease and to make treatment decisions.
+Take the lead.
+Learn about the disease and how to make treatment decisions.

 Know the type and extent of disease—the Shade—by staging with scans and blood tests.